-Steve Jobs's Tips for Hiring Your A-Team
+Steve Jobs's Tips for Hiring Your A-Team A startup's first 10 employees can determine whether or not it succeeds.

 In his book, Leading Apple with Steve Jobs, author and former Apple senior vice president Jay Elliot details Jobs's approach to motivating people, pursuing excellence and forming innovative teams.
 In this edited excerpt, Elliot, who was personally hired by Jobs, describes his former boss's strategies for hiring A-list players.